Gregor Gillespie Calls Out Tony Ferguson: ‘It’s Time For Me To Ankle Pick You’

-Gregor Gillespie wants former UFC interim title challenger Tony Ferguson as his next opponent.
+Gregor Gillespie wants former UFC interim title champion Tony Ferguson as his next opponent.

 Hot off a successful performance in his return, Gillespie wants to continue his climb up the lightweight ranks.
 In an attempt to do so, he has targeted the division’s seventh-ranked fighter in Ferguson.